kapkekes/mancala/present_workspace/documentation.md

 **WLD CHIP CIRCUIT**

-Gets the amount of seeds in player&#39;s mancala and judges on the amount of seeds who is the winner.
-It is obvious that more than a half of stones in one&#39;s mancala guarantees that the player has won.
-It also checks whether the player&#39;s pits are empty or not.
+Gets the amount of seeds in player's mancala and judges on the amount of seeds who is the winner.
+It is obvious that more than a half of stones in one's mancala guarantees that the player has won.
+It also checks whether the player's pits are empty or not.

 ## DATA STRUCTURE

 ![](RackMultipart20220516-1-lrjkau_html_a543793d05455451.png)

-The game reads and writes the pits&#39; data to these memory blocks, so that the Computers and Player&#39;s ROMs can make proper decisions.
+The game reads and writes the pits' data to these memory blocks, so that the Computers and Player's ROMs can make proper decisions.

 RAM block contains data about the last move.
 I.e. the pit where the move ended up, whom of the players has made the last move and other miscellaneous information.

 ROM switching register is suited for &quot;jumper&quot; template, which switches different ROM blocks.

-Turn register&#39;s object is to store information about player, who must make next move.
+Turn register's object is to store information about player, who must make next move.

 ## ROM BANKS STRUCTURE

 INITIALIZATION BANK

-Initializes the values in the players&#39; pits and switches to a Human ROM bank to let the player make his first move.
+Initializes the values in the players' pits and switches to a Human ROM bank to let the player make his first move.

 REFEREE BANK

 Executes the capture rule and the extra move rule.
-Judges who will be the next to make a turn and switches to a proper player&#39;s bank.
+Judges who will be the next to make a turn and switches to a proper player's bank.
 Checks whether all pits are empty or not.

 HUMAN BANK

-Processes player&#39;s move: executes sowing, stores the data to RAM block and switches to the Referee Bank
+Processes player's move: executes sowing, stores the data to RAM block and switches to the Referee Bank

 COMPUTER BANK

-One of the computer bank&#39;s tasks is to calculate the best move and because it is hard to implement some extraordinary AI in Assembly code -\&gt; our realization just checks whether it is possible to get an extra move or to capture opponent&#39;s seeds.
+One of the computer bank's tasks is to calculate the best move and because it is hard to implement some extraordinary AI in Assembly code -\&gt; our realization just checks whether it is possible to get an extra move or to capture opponent's seeds.
 Otherwise, it just makes any possible move.

-The other part of the bank simply executes AI&#39;s turn according to the rules of the game the same way Human bank does.
+The other part of the bank simply executes AI's turn according to the rules of the game the same way Human bank does.

 ## PITS OPERATION SYSTEM

-All necessary calculations are executed in ROM blocks, so that the game board is in fact consists of a bus for reading and writing necessary data into button registers and 7-segment displays to represent the pit&#39;s values.
-It allows us to simplify the circuit&#39;s structure.
+All necessary calculations are executed in ROM blocks, so that the game board is in fact consists of a bus for reading and writing necessary data into button registers and 7-segment displays to represent the pit's values.
+It allows us to simplify the circuit's structure.